ABOUT

 Where are we?

 The NY Food Museum has no permanent home.
 For now, we like it that way; it allows us more flexibility, frees up resources and an gives us an opportunity to establish cooperative relationships with existing institutions.
-In years to come, you will see exhibits in mass transit spaces, on billboards, in schools, and in other arts, human service and food organization headquarters.
+You will see many of our exhibitions in digital form on this website - and we will be using more media to supplement our outreach.
+In years to come, you will see exhibits in mass transit spaces, on billboards, in schools, and in other arts, human service and food organization galleries and headquarters.

 How you can help: